Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

 ## Deleting events

 The only feature missing is the ability to delete an event.
 It'll be quite simple.
 We'll get, as usual, the logged user's ID and the event ID.
 Then we look for the event in the database.
-To make sure that the user only deletes his owned events we'll check if the logged user's ID is the same as the event being deleted and then proceed deleting the event.
+To make sure that the user only deletes his owned events we'll check if the logged user's ID is the same as the event being deleted and then proceed to delete the event.

 Let's add some code to our `destroy()` method: